maniospas/Blombly/docs/basics/builtins.md

 </pre>

-The `@result = try{@code}` pattercommand intercepts errors that indicate unsuccessful algorithms, as well as return statements that indicate successful conclusion of computations.
-Returning is the same mechanism as the one we [next](blocks.md) use to return values from functions.
-Omit brackets when only one command is tried, to combine the interception mechanism with other control flows:
+The `@result = try{@code}` pattern intercepts errors that indicate unsuccessful algorithms, as well as return statements that indicate successful conclusion of computations.
+It also waits for parallel function calls evoked in the code to conclude first and applies all defer statements.
+Returning is the same mechanism that yields values from functions - though we have not covered this last concept yet.
+Omit brackets when only one command is tried to let the interception mechanism interupt control flow:

 ```java
 // main.bb